 Many of today’s businesses run on Linux; including Amazon, Google, Twitter, and Facebook.
 This course will provide a gentle introduction to using the software.

 This course requires the use of a virtual machine, which will not work on public library computers.
-Although the course can be completed without this we advice you to use a home PC or lap to for the best learning experience.
+Although the course can be completed without this we advise you to use a home PC or laptop for the best learning experience.